dylanMaimaiti/websocket-tic-tac-toe/ReadMe.md

 - The backend is written in Node.js, Express and uses the Socket.io library
 - The database is MongoDB and I used their cloud service (Atlas).
 I also used the Mongoose library to simplify handling the database
 - For client-server communication the Socket.io library is used and it's underlying technology is websockets(sometimes HTTP long polling)
-- This is still a work in progress.
-Currently implementing user authentication
+- Implemented user authentication using Passport.js and Bcrypt for salting and hashing
 - You can see what it looks like below the Features paragraph

 ## Features